Columbia Falls, Montana

 Columbia Falls is a city along the Flathead River in Flathead County, Montana, United States.
 The population was 5,308 at the 2020 census.
-Columbia Falls has been ranked as one of the best and safest places to live in Montana.

 History

 The area that would become the city of Columbia Falls was first settled in 1891, in anticipation of the arrival of the Great Northern Railway.
 On April 26, 1909, the city of Columbia Falls was officially incorporated.

 The first residents requested the name "Columbia" for the U.S. Post Office, but the element "Falls" was ultimately tacked onto the name in order to avoid any confusion with the already-named Columbus, Montana.

 Outside the town, and downstream of the power-generating Hungry Horse Dam, the Anaconda Aluminum Co Columbia Falls Reduction Plant, an aluminum production plant was constructed in the mid-1950s.

 The Montana Veterans Home in Columbia Falls has served veterans since 1896.
 Its current housing facility was opened by Montana Governor Forrest H. Anderson at an official dedication ceremony in 1970.
 An E. M. Viquesney statue of a World War I doughboy was moved to the front of the Veterans' Home in 1972.
 The statue "originally stood in Kalispell in the Main Street median in front of the Flathead County Courthouse."